Cemiplimab

-Cemiplimab, sold under the brand name Libtayo, is a monoclonal antibody medication for the treatment of squamous cell skin cancer.
+Cemiplimab, sold under the brand name Libtayo, is a monoclonal antibody medication used for the treatment of squamous cell skin cancer.
 Cemiplimab belongs to a class of drugs that binds to the programmed death receptor-1 (PD-1), blocking the PD-1/PD-L1 pathway.

 The most common side effects include fatigue, rash, diarrhea, musculoskeletal pain, and nausea.

-In September 2018, it was approved by the U.S. Food and Drug Administration (FDA) for treating people with metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC who are not candidates for curative surgery or curative radiation.
-It was approved for medical use in the European Union in June 2019.
-It was approved for medical use in Australia in July 2020.
+It was approved for medical use in the United States in September 2018, in the European Union in June 2019. and in Australia in July 2020.

-Cemiplimab is the first FDA approval of a medication specifically for advanced cutaneous squamous cell carcinoma (CSCC).
+Cemiplimab is the first approval by the US Food and Drug Administration of a medication specifically for advanced cutaneous squamous cell carcinoma.
+Cemiplimab is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

 Medical uses

-Cemiplimab is indicated for the treatment of patients with metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC who are not candidates for curative surgery or curative radiation.
+Cemiplimab is indicated for the treatment of cutaneous squamous cell carcinoma; basal cell carcinoma; non-small cell lung cancer; and cervical cancer.

 Adverse effects

+The US prescribing information includes warnings and precautions for immune-mediated adverse reactions, infusion-related reactions, complications of allogeneic hematopoietic stem cell transplantation, and embryo-fetal toxicity.

 Cemiplimab is associated with side effects related to the activity of the immune system, which can be serious, although most side effects go away with appropriate treatment or on stopping cemiplimab.
 The most common immune-related effects (which may affect up to 1 in 10 people) were hypothyroidism (an underactive thyroid gland with tiredness, weight gain, and skin and hair changes), pneumonitis (inflammation in the lungs causing shortness of breath and cough), skin reactions, hyperthyroidism (an overactive thyroid gland which can cause hyperactivity, sweating, weight loss and thirst) and hepatitis (inflammation of the liver).

 Severe reactions, including Stevens–Johnson syndrome and toxic epidermal necrolysis (life-threatening reactions with flu-like symptoms and painful rash affecting the skin, mouth, eyes and genitals) have been reported with cemiplimab.

 Cemiplimab can cause harm to a developing fetus; women should be advised of the potential risk to the fetus and to use effective contraception.

 Mechanism of action

-Cemiplimab targets the cellular pathway known as PD-1 (protein found on the body’s immune cells and some cancer cells) so it acts as a checkpoint inhibitor.
+Cemiplimab targets the cellular pathway known as PD-1 (protein found on the body's immune cells and some cancer cells) so it acts as a checkpoint inhibitor.